andrewyazura/psychology-qa-streamlit/README.md

 - [x] Authentication
 - [x] Show source of answer on chat page
+- [x] Allow deleting passages from database
+- [ ] Preprocess PDFs to remove headers and footers, remove chapter names, etc
+- [ ] Don't show answers that are close to each other or are partial duplicates
+- [ ] Allow revealing more text after receiving answer
+- [ ] Add filters (by book, author, language) on chat page
 - [ ] Gather feedback on answers to fine-tune model later
-- [ ] Allow revealing more text after receiving answer
-- [ ] Add filters (by book, author, language) on querying page
-- [ ] Don't show answers that are close to each other or are partial duplicates
 - [ ] Persist answers between sessions (?)